Lyme disease doesn’t just affect humans. Approximately 10% to 60% of dogs test positive for Lyme infections.

 Symptoms can range from mild to severe, and many dogs carry Lyme disease without showing signs.
 The infection spreads through the joints, heart, and central nervous system.
 If left untreated, Lyme disease can make its way to the kidneys (which can be fatal) or cause canine arthritis.

-Treating Lyme Disease in Dogs
+Managing Lyme Disease in Dogs

 Veterinarians treat Lyme disease using antibiotics like doxycycline, amoxicillin, and azithromycin.
 Dogs take the antibiotics for about four weeks.
 If the infection recurs or the dog suffers another tick bite, a vet will administer another round.